The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-uremu-0/src/short-response.md

 ## Question 1

-Encapsulation refers to building data and methods that operate on it into a single object.
-It also protects data by controlling access and making data private.
-This concept is beneficial when programming because it allows the programmer to hide data, preventing outside code from changing it directly.
+Encapsulation refers to bundling or grouping data and the methods that operate on that data into a single object.
+It also protects that data by controlling access—typically by making certain values private.
+This restricted access means that outside code cannot directly modify internal data; instead, it must interact through a class (or object) interface that exposes only the intended behaviors.

 Provide a code snippet to illustrate _encapsulation_.